 Betty Yu is a Professor in the Department of Speech, Language, and Hearing Sciences.
-Her research and clinical interests are in how the development of communicative, linguistic and sociocultural competencies among racialized bilingual/multilingual children interfaces with institutional practices/policies, family socialization, and dominant ideologies about race/language/disability.
-She has investigated the communication and socialization experiences of recently diagnosed autistic children within bi/multi/translingual communities as they and their families interact with disability services, school systems, and healthcare.
-Another strand of her work focuses on issues of equity in the field of Speech, Language and Hearing Sciences (SLHS), particularly the systemic influences of raciolinguistic discrimination, ableism and pathologization as they relate to the practice of accent modification, the definition of Bilingual Service Provider, Standards for Certification, and Essential Functions.
+Her research and clinical interests are in how communication access among racially-minoritized, disabled children in multilingual communities are shaped by institutional practices/policies, family socialization, and dominant ideologies about race/language/disability.
+She has investigated the communication and socialization experiences of autistic children in Bay Area Chinese communities as they and their families interact with disability services, school systems, and healthcare.
+Another strand of her work focuses on issues of equity in the field of Speech, Language and Hearing Sciences (SLHS), particularly the systemic influences of raciolinguistic discrimination, ableism and pathologization.

-She employs different empirical methods including discourse/conversation analysis, phenomenological interviewing, and survey research.
+She employs different empirical methods including discourse analysis, conversation analysis, phenomenological interviewing, and ethnography.
 She is a member of the Conversation Analysis Research in Autism (CARA) research group.
 She teaches courses related to child language development, social communication development, culturally and linguistically responsive practices and counseling in the speech-language-hearing sciences.
 She is the co-director of Project ALLIES, a project funded by the U.S. Department of Education to prepare speech-language therapists and special educators to work in collaboration to support autistic students through advocacy, community/teacher/peer education, and opportunities for friendship and play.
 She is a advisory board member to the Asian Pacific Islander Speech-Langugage-Hearing Caucus.

 - University of California at Berkeley/San Francisco State University, 2009, Ph.D.
 Special Education

 - New York University, 1999, M.A.
 Speech-Language Pathology